Slips, Trips & Falls Claims

 Common causes of such accidents can include potholes and uneven surfaces and in supermarkets and restaurants are often caused by wet surfaces.

-If you or a family member has sustained life changing injuries as a result of a slip, trip or fall our specialist Serious Injuries Team will be able to advise you.
-Contact Jill Burrows on 01752 423724.
+If you or a family member has sustained life changing injuries as a result of a slip, trip or fall, please contact our specialist Serious Injuries Team on 01752 292212.

 Further information about the team can be found here.